-The target may issue shares, sell its own available shares or dispose of crown-jewels assets to the preferred bidder in order to support the preferred bidder, provided that these actions have been approved by a shareholders' resolution.
-If this specific shareholders' resolution has not been obtained, such actions may most likely be considered as a breach of the duties of the target boards under the TA to stay objective and to not frustrate or prevent the public bid.
+The target may issue shares, sell its own available shares or dispose of "crown jewel" assets to the preferred bidder in order to support the preferred bidder, provided that these actions have been approved by a shareholders' resolution.
+If this specific shareholders' resolution has not been obtained, such actions will most likely be considered a breach of the duties of the target boards under the TA to stay objective and to not frustrate or prevent the public bid.